 The roasting temperature for a dark roast is between 464°F – 482°F. There are visible oils on dark roast beans.
 Typically you cannot taste any origin flavors in a dark roast, just the affects the roasting process has on that type of coffee bean.

 The coffee bean is the seed inside a coffee cherry.
-Before they’re roasted, coffee beans are roasted they are green and have almost no aroma, except for a natural earthy smell.
+Before they’re roasted, coffee beans are green and have almost no aroma, except for an earthy, grassy smell.
 The roasting process is what makes coffee beans into the delicious cup of coffee you’re drinking.

-During the roasting process, coffee beans absorb heat which darkens their color.
+The roasting process toasts the coffee beans, darkening their color and giving them chocolatey, caramelized flavors.
 At higher temperatures, oils appear on the surface of the beans.
 At 401°F, the beans crack for the first time and start to expand.
 Around 437°F, they crack a second time.
-Coffee beans are never roasted above 482°F. Beyond that temperature, they will start to thin out and get a burnt taste.
+High-quality coffee beans are never roasted above 482°F. Beyond that temperature, they will start to thin out and get a burnt taste.
 You don’t want to drink charcoal!